 The West of England emerging Joint Spatial Plan and Joint Transport Study

-The West of England’s Joint Spatial Plan and Transport Study set out a prospectus for sustainable growth that will help the area meet its housing and transport needs for the next 20 years.
+The four West of England Councils – Bath and North East Somerset, Bristol City, North Somerset, and South Gloucestershire – are working together to produce a West of England Joint Spatial Plan (JSP) and Joint Transport Study (JTS), which will set out a prospectus for sustainable growth to help the region meet its housing and transport needs for the next 20 years, to 2036.

 More information about this second phase of consultation can be found on the individual consultation pages: